Pearl Days: Background and composition

 After the publication of her fourth acoustic studio album Lotus, in the spring of 2004 Elisa moved to Los Angeles, California, for seven months, recording and producing her fifth studio album with Glen Ballard at Henson Studios.
 The artists involved include drummer Matt Chamberlain, keyboardist Benmont Tench, and guitarists Tim Pierce and Michael Landau.
 In an interview with Rockol, the artist recounted the decision to collaborate with Ballard and the process of producing the rock-sounding album, as well as the choice of collaborators:

 "Glen is very soaring, explosive.
 He's rock but at the same time he has great melodic breath.
 He's a producer with so much experience, extraordinary as a musician as well.
 I knew he would really help me. [...]
 We found each other, that's the important thing.
 I brought the songs with chords and vocals, then we arranged them together.
 There were no boundaries, we were each working on each other's ideas.
 We stimulated each other.
 I owe Glen a lot for the sound of the record. [...]
 [The musicians involved] are Glen's collaborators, people he works with often.
 When I decided to work with him, I didn't want to impose my musicians on him.
 It was only fair that he surround himself with the people he felt most comfortable with and who gave him the things he needed.
 They are extraordinary musicians, and I can only be satisfied."

-Critics recepiton
+Critics reception

 Giulio Nannini of Rockol reports that if in the previous Lotus Elisa "had dedicated herself to the intimate side of her music" in Pearl Days her "rock and more impetuous vein" manifests itself.
 Nannini finds the production "extremely polished, attentive to the cleanliness of the sound, [...] without ostentation" appreciating the choice not to abandon the English language, stating "she comes to write like this, why distort it?"
 Among the tracks, the reviewer particularly appreciates Life Goes On, writing that in the arrangement "well-calibrated harmonic openings dominate within an arrangement that combines electric liveliness and a soft string section" and that in general on the album one can appreciate "a wide range of vocal colors and timbres".